Skip to content

 March Through April

-Central Virginia has one generation of spotted lanternfly each year.
-Adults laid eggs on many surfaces through fall 2025, and those eggs overwinter and begin hatching from mid‑April into early May.
-Early nymphs are black with white spots, progressing to the red fourth‑instar stage from late spring into August.
+There is one generation of spotted lanternfly each year.
+Adults laid eggs on many surfaces through fall 2025, and those eggs overwinter and typically begin hatching from mid‑ to late April into early May.
+Early nymphs are black with white spots.
 March and April are your preparation window: keep checking for egg masses and destroy any you find, and decide early whether you’ll use traps—sticky bands and circle traps only work if they’re in place before nymphs start climbing.

-A window of opportunity is immediately preceded by eggs overwintering and hatching mid‑April through early May.
-Adults appear by late July and remain present through December, or until a hard freeze kills them.
+Eggs have overwintered and begin hatching mid- to late April.
+Adults appear by late July and remain present into December, or until a hard freeze kills them.
 Egg‑laying begins in September and continues until cold weather ends the season.
 The entire cycle is explained in Virginia Cooperative Extension’s Identification and Life Cycle of Spotted Lanternfly in Virginia.
 For something a little different and with wonderful illustrations, see Molly Schafer’s (Mt.
 Cuba Center) The Life Cycle of the Spotted Lanternfly (24 October 2012).

 Now let’s journey back from what’s past into what’s ahead.
-By mid‑April into May, the first‑instar nymphs begin to appear—tiny black specks with white spots that hop and climb toward the newest, tender growth.
+By mid‑April, typically into early May, the first‑instar nymphs begin to appear—tiny black specks with white spots that hop and climb toward the newest, tender growth.
 This stage runs through June, and if you’re not watching closely, you can miss most of the action.
 By early July, the fourth instars turn red with white spots and black patches.
-At this point, you can often remove a nymph from a plant and squish it or drop it into a jar of soapy water or alcohol, although Virginia Cooperative Extension does not recommend hand‑killing as a management strategy.
+At this point, you can sometimes remove a nymph from a plant and squish it or drop it into a jar of soapy water or alcohol.

-By this point—certainly into May—it’s acceptable to prune low‑hanging branches where nymphs tend to gather.
-Contact insecticides or biological controls can now be used.
-VCE recommends contact sprays from mid-May to mid-July and fungal preparations can be applied early May to early June.
+Repeat March – April guidance and remove root suckers at the base of trees where nymphs may gather.
+Contact insecticides or biological controls can now be used and can be repeated in the fall if needed.
+VCE recommends contact sprays from May through early July and fungal preparations such as Burkholderia spp. strain A396 (Venerate XC) can be applied early May to early June.
 Never spray when pollinators are active, and avoid applying neonicotinoids such as imidacloprid or dinotefuran to blooming plants.
 Once absorbed, these systemic chemicals move into the plant’s sap, killing sap‑feeding insects when they ingest it.
-Some leaf‑eating insects may also be affected depending on how the chemical moves within the plant.
+Systemic insecticide time is around the bend.

 If the sooty mold is bothersome, you can rinse trunks or surfaces with water, though this is mainly for aesthetics.
 You can spot‑spray adult aggregations using products specifically indicated for spotted lanternfly.
 To protect pollinators, avoid spray drift.
 Grape growers especially may need to use designated insecticides when populations are high.
 Remember, the current Virginia Cooperative Extension Best Management Practices (2025) does not include traps as a control method.
-However, if you choose this option (sticky tape or circle traps) will continue to capture some nymphs and adults as they climb.
-VCE recommends systemic insecticides mid-July to September.
+However, if you choose this option, sticky tape or circle traps will continue to capture some nymphs and adults as they climb.
+VCE recommends systemic insecticides as soil drenches or trunk sprays from mid-July to September and contact insecticides or biological controls can be used May through early July and can be repeated in the fall if needed.
+Fungal preparations are limited by moisture and temperature.

 If a plant is being heavily fed on, make sure it stays well‑watered.
 Adequate hydration helps reduce stress and supports recovery from feeding damage.
 Avoid unnecessary pruning during this period, as pruning adds additional stress to the tree.